MadibaGroup/2024-zkFBA/K Drafts/Full_Noir_Rust_Comparison.md

 the same `O(n * domain_size)` per-tick evaluation cost.
 The scaling *behavior* (prover-only sanity layer dominates, verifier stays flat) hasn't changed; only the constant factor grew, in proportion to the constraint coverage.
-Any older Rust numbers cited elsewhere (including in `NOIR_SCALING_ANALYSIS.md`, whose crossover analysis was written against that earlier snapshot) reflect that same earlier version and shouldn't be read as current for this codebase; the comparison section below uses only the fresh numbers measured against this document's own benchmark run.
+Any older Rust numbers cited elsewhere (whose crossover analysis was written against that earlier snapshot) reflect that same earlier version and shouldn't be read as current for this codebase; the comparison section below uses only the fresh numbers measured against this document's own benchmark run.